 Tableau Prep Builder is a tool in the Tableau product suite designed to make preparing your data easy and intuitive.
 Use Tableau Prep Builder to combine, shape, and clean your data for analysis in Tableau.

 Start by connecting to your data from a variety of files, servers, or Tableau extracts.
 Connect to and combine data from multiple data sources.
-Drag and drop or double-click to bring your tables into the flow pane, and then add flow steps where you can then use familiar operations such as filter, split, rename, pivot, join and union to clean and shape your data.
+Drag and drop or double-click to bring your tables into the flow pane, and then add flow steps where you can then use familiar operations such as filter, split, rename, pivot, join, union and more to clean and shape your data.

 Each step in the process is represented visually in a flow chart that you create and control.
 Tableau Prep Builder tracks each operation so that you can check your work and make changes at any point in the flow.

 When you are finished with your flow, run it to apply the operations to the entire data set.

 Tableau Prep Builder works seamlessly with other Tableau products.
 At any point in your flow, you can create an extract of your data, publish your data source to Tableau Server or Tableau Online, publish your flow to Tableau Server or Tableau Online to continue editing on the web or refresh your data using a schedule or open Tableau Desktop directly from within Tableau Prep Builder to preview your data.

 For information about installing Tableau Prep Builder, see Install Tableau Desktop or Tableau Prep Builder(Link opens in a new window) in the Tableau Desktop and Tableau Prep Deployment Guide.